syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/Export.md

 ---
 layout: post
-title: Export | Windows Forms | Syncfusion
+title: Exporting in Windows Forms Pivot Chart control | Syncfusion
-description: export
+description: Learn about Exporting support in Syncfusion Windows Forms Pivot Chart control, its elements and more details.
 platform: windowsforms
 control: PivotChart
 documentation: ug
 ---

-# Export
+# Exporting in Windows Forms Pivot Chart

 You can export pivot data to Microsoft Excel.
 The exported data interaction is enabled in the Excel.